 In most people, the symptoms come and go.
-Some people go for months or years without symptoms (remission).
-Then they will have a flare-up.
-About 5 to 10 out of 100 people with ulcerative colitis have symptoms all the time.
+Some people go for months or years without symptoms (remission) and then have a flare-up.
+A few people have symptoms all the time.

-Doctors ask about the symptoms, do a physical exam, and do a number of tests.
-Testing can help the doctor rule out other problems that can cause similar symptoms, such as Crohn's disease , irritable bowel syndrome , and diverticulitis .
+To diagnose ulcerative colitis, a doctor will ask about your symptoms, do a physical exam, and do a number of tests.
+Testing can help rule out other problems that can cause similar symptoms, such as Crohn's disease and irritable bowel syndrome.

 Tests that may be done include:

 Treatment for ulcerative colitis depends mainly on how bad the disease is.
 Your doctor will help you find treatments that reduce your symptoms and help you avoid flare-ups.
 Options include:

 If certain foods make your symptoms worse, it makes sense to not eat those foods.
 But be sure to eat a healthy, varied diet to keep your weight up and to stay strong.

 If you have severe symptoms and medicines don't help, you may need surgery to remove your colon.
 This cures ulcerative colitis.
 It also prevents colon cancer.